algolia/vue-instantsearch/docs/src/components/InfiniteHits.md

 Here's a list of CSS classes exposed by this widget.
 To better understand the underlying DOM structure, have a look at the generated DOM in your browser.

+Note that you can pass the prop `class-names`, with an object of class names and their replacement to override this.

 Class name | Description
 ---|---
 `ais-InfiniteHits` | The root div of the widget